-During the thirteen weeks ended November 2, 2013, less than 1,000 shares were either forfeited or purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
+(2) During the thirteen weeks ended May 3, 2014, approximately 7,000 shares were purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
 These shares were not acquired pursuant to any publicly announced purchase plan or program.